Skip to content

 hosted_capability_change feature Provider-neutral hosted capability pack or façade boundary change

-data_model_migration feature or core Persistence shape change requiring database intent and migration planning
+data_model_migration feature or core Persistence shape change requiring data contract and migration planning

 Examples: